flowr-analysis/vscode-dev-flowr-sample/README.md

 ## How to Use

 To set up your own *flowR* workspace, simply click the button above.
-The site will take a few seconds to set up and ask you to install the *flowR* extension through a popup in the bottom-right corner.
+When you open one of the R files provided as part of the sample, the site will ask you to install the *flowR* extension through a popup in the bottom-right corner.
+Select it and accept the approval popup to install the *flowR* extension.
 Once the extension is installed, you can get started using *flowR*!

 ## Things to Try